korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Static methods can't access instance methods and instant variables directly.
-They're usually used for operations that don't require any data from an instance of the class (from "this"). if you remember, the "this" keyword is the current instance of a class.
+They're usually used for operations that don't require any data from an instance of the class (from "this").
+If you remember, the "this" keyword is the current instance of a class.
 So inside a static method, we can't use the "this" keyword.
 Whenever you see a method that doesn't use instance variables, that method should probably be declared as a static method.